engines2k/dynamizer-tui/README.md

 ### Roadmap
 - x Terminal spectral analyzer from real-time signal
 - x Basic audio analysis and lookback buffer
-- c Reliable kick detection function
+- x Reliable kick detection function
 - Reliable transient detection function for any frequency range
 - Overall loudness / energy function
 - Event bus for outputs, server feature
 - Implement all outputs listed below
 - Compatibility with WLED and other lighting software

+### Todo
+- SignalAnalyzer: Add the option to

 ### Outputs
 Dynamizer will produce all the following outputs: